 His eyes filled with the bend of afternoon light.

 And I wondered if it was the torn edges of time that carry us in a new direction, carry us places we never thought we'd go if it wasn’t for the open space a good tear can bring.

-Because sometimes we can walk around something for years, step over the dead body of memory, never fully taking the time to lean over and mourn the person that once lived there inside its hollow skin and bone.
+Because sometimes we can walk around something for years, step over the corpse of memory, never fully taking the time to lean over and mourn the person that once lived there inside its hollow skin and bone.

 To take the time to close her eyes, move a hand over each lash remembered.